OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

     -   Define the **end date** of the current private / public keys pair,

--   ⚠️ the TLD+1 must be the same as the Website (ex: `www.example-website.com` and `some-sub-site.example-website.com` must use a PAF with domain `.example-website.com`), so you need to add the client node to your DNS
+-   ⚠️ the TLD+1 must be the same as the Website (ex: `www.example-website.com` and `some-sub-site.example-website.com` must use a Client Node on a subdomain of `.example-website.com`), so you need to add the Client Node to your DNS zone.

 ## Direct SSPs and DSPs Tasks